-Conditions for Outsourcing for Cost Savings
+APPENDIX I Conditions for Outsourcing for Cost Savings

 Studies have shown that outsourcing for cost reduction is generally only successful when a number of criteria are met.
-7 Below are crucial tests a given service should meet in order for it to be outsourced in order to save costs.8
+He low are crucial tests a given service should meet in order for it to be outsourced in order to save costs.
+He low are crucial tests a given service should meet in order for it to be outsourced in order to save costs.
+He low are crucial tests a given service should meet in order for it to be outsourced in order to save costs.

 Are Competitive Forces Available?
 Public officials must also be capable of sustaining competition.
-The government must have the wherewithal to take necessary action to sustain competitive forces, including switching providers
+The government must have the wherewithal to take necessary action to sustain competitive forces, including switching providers when necessary.